cerebral/cerebral/packages/cerebral-provider-http/README.md

 export default postTodo;
 ```

 The service returns a promise.
-Results of the http requests will be passed on an object: `{result, statusCode}`.
+Results of the http requests will be passed on an object: `{result, status}`.
 That means you can easily output to `success` or `error` and grab those values off the input on the next action.

 ### The action factories
 This module also exposes some action factories to express request directly in a signal.
 You got `get, post, put, patch, delete` available to you.